thepaperpilot/thepaperpilot.github.io/site/garden/orchard/index.md

 ## Orchard as an extension of Roomy

 Roomy is a project by Muni Town, who I've referenced a lot here (originally as just the devs behind Commune), and a lot of the features I'd want for orchard will exist in roomy - decentralized identity, portable data with local first syncing, message gardening into threads and articles, etc. Roomy is a [Chatty Community Garden](https://blog.muni.town/chatty-community-gardens/) that'll likely get most of the way to orchard, with just a few missing pieces to implement digital locality and the topic graph.
 It'll likely make sense for orchard to start as an extension of Roomy and evolve from there.

+## Orchard as a replacement of logseq

+I currently use logseq for journaling and updating the garden pages.
+This comes with a couple issues - namely that private notes all have to be at the end of a page, or making the entire page private, and there's sometimes sync issues between my devices.
+Chat glue and merging leaf entities would solve those issues, so I'd like to migrate from logseq to orchard when that's viable.